-If determined to meet criteria, the individual's case is assigned to a Nurse Case Manager who sets up an initial visit.
+Once the completed PFOC is received by MFCMP, the individual's case is assigned to a Nurse Case Manager.
+They will set up an initial home visit and begin the level of care process.

-The following roadmap, assists individuals, families and team members to see where they are in the process.
+The following roadmap, assists individuals, families and team members to see where they are in the process and next steps.